Gordonju/gordonju.github.io/README.md

 Bachelor of Science in Information Technology-Cybersecurity, May 2026

 # Courses
-Relevant Coursework:  IT Data Structures, Discrete Structures, Computer Programming, Network Technology, Computing in Modern Society, Digital Circuits & Systems
+Relevant Coursework:  IT Data Structures, Discrete Structures, Computer Programming, Network Technology, Computing in Modern Society, Digital Circuits & Systems, Research and Technology

 # Skills